GPSMAS/RiskProject/README.md

 Additionally, the training dataset is highly imbalanced, with the majority of projects falling into the "noRisk" category.
 To address this, techniques will be employed to mitigate the effects of this imbalance.

-The final output has been developing a model to apply for classification of new projects (2021–2027), which can then be monitored at early deadlines with clear risk-level exposure.
+The final output has been developing a model to apply for feature classification of new projects (2021–2027), which can then be monitored at early deadlines with clear risk-level exposure.
 This approach will enable more proactive management and better allocation of public resources.
+For resources constraints we built different notebook (serialized) and one main to put all together.

 The model selected is: [Model](data_output/Lav_1_work_3.3-Esemble_W_BM.pkl)